-- The readings gave me what I needed to know without fluffing around with extras that may well have confused me, the information got straight to the point.(Visual learner) - I find the reading the most useful and I tend to get distracted with listening and I tend to understand more with reading.
+The readings gave me what I needed to know without fluffing around with extras that may well have confused me, the information got straight to the point.
+(Visual learner)

+I find the reading the most useful and I tend to get distracted with listening and I tend to understand more with reading.
 (Read/Write learner)

-Having seen that there were some concerns around having too much choice, albeit that these comments are very much in the minority, there is sufficient evidence to suggest that a scaffolding approach, utilising a combination of learning materials (a multimodal approach) to the provision of key information may be optimal.
+Having seen that there can be some concerns around having too much choice, albeit that these comments are very much in the minority, there is sufficient evidence to suggest that a scaffolded approach, utilising a combination of learning materials (a multimodal approach) to the provision of key information may be optimal.
 Pashler, et.al.
-(2008) state that "It is undoubtedly the case that a particular student will sometimes benefit from having a particular kind of course content presented in one way verses another" (p.116).
-That being the case Mayer (2009), however, does caution that too many layers of multimedia enhancements may serve to confuse, rather than enhance, so clearly establishing student expectations around the use of multimedia and scaffolding its use is essential.
+(2008) state that "It is undoubtedly the case that a particular student will sometimes benefit from having a particular kind of course content presented in one way verses another" (p.
+116).

-The fourth research question sought to determine whether there was an optimal combination of representations of content for improving learning outcomes and whether this varied across learning styles and modal preferences.
+Research Question 4: The fourth research question sought to determine whether there is an optimal combination of representations of content for improving learning outcomes and whether this varies across learning styles and modal preferences.
 The experimental data did not reveal any statistical differences across learning conditions or learning styles with respect to learning performance.
-However, the qualitative data also indicated that there may not be any optimal combination, with learners from both within and across different learning styles expressing different preferences with respect to the learning resources.
+However, the qualitative data indicated that there may not be any optimal combination, with learners both within and across different learning styles expressing different preferences with respect to the learning resources.
 The thematic analysis revealed that a combination of resources was considered to be particularly useful (139 comments).
 Providing more than one representation of a particular concept was found to be the most valuable attribute of the materials.
-The following comments typify the sentiments that were expressed:
+The following comments typify the sentiments being expressed:

-- I was able to access various types of learning materials which helped in the understanding of the material.
+I was able to access various types of learning materials which helped in the understanding of the material.
 After listening to the resources, I found it easier to take in what the material was trying to teach me, it reinforced it in my head.
+(Kinaesthetic learner)

-(Kinaesthetic learner) - There was a variety of different approaches to learning the material and I could utilise all of them if I wanted. - The combination of reading and listening was good.
+There was a variety of different approaches to learning the material and I could utilise all of them if I wanted.

+The combination of reading and listening was good.
 I do not find it easy to learn when I am just reading.
 By having the two resources I was seeing and hearing the information twice which helped.
+(Multimodal learner)

-(Multimodal learner) - It combines two powerful teaching styles; visual and audio.
+It combines two powerful teaching styles; visual and audio.
 When you can integrate two or more teaching styles together, there is greater potential for learning.
 (Multimodal learner)